Use all of the weapons the Lord

 Also, there’s a new paid subscription app called Dwell.
 It offers a completely new audio experience.
 I’ve just started using it this year and it has left me totally impressed!

 Dwell has Scripture playlists for biblical books, such as “The Gospel of John in 30 Days”, and also for famous stories, like “Daniel and the Lion’s Den”.
-I don’t think they’ve finished recording the entire Bible yet, but it’s the best audio Bible experience I’ve had and I think it’s well worth the price (no, I’m not an affiliate).
+It’s the best audio Bible experience I’ve had and I think it’s well worth the price (no, I’m not an affiliate).

 2. Mix it up with both reading and listening